sinch/ruby-two-factor-auth/README-part-2.md

 #Number Verification And Two Factor Authentication in an Android App - Part 2

-In this part of the tutorial, you will build the Android client app that uses the verification api you built in [part 1](https://www.sinch.com/tutorials/two-factor-authentication-rails/).
+In this part of the tutorial, you will build the Android client app that uses the verification API you built in [part 1](https://www.sinch.com/tutorials/two-factor-authentication-rails/).

 Your finished app will look like so